Wendie Malick: Dream On and Just Shoot Me!

 In 1990, Malick was cast in the HBO comedy series Dream On as Judith Tupper Stone, Brian Benben's neurotic but endearing ex-wife.
 She remained on this show until it ended in 1996, winning four CableACE Awards for Best Actress in a Comedy Series.
 During Dream On years, Malick also acted in other television series, appearing in dramas, such as NYPD Blue as a battered socialite in 1993, and L.A.
 Law and Tales from the Crypt, and sitcoms, including Mad About You, Seinfeld, and Cybill.
 She also appeared in several television films, including Dynasty: The Reunion (1991), Madonna: Innocence Lost (1994), and Apollo 11 (1996).
-Malick starred in the 1999 Lifetime Television movie Take My Advice: The Ann and Abby Story, in which she played the dual roles of identical twin sibling advice columnists Ann Landers (Eppie Lederer) and "Dear Abby" Abigail Van Buren (Pauline Phillips).
+Malick starred in the 1999 Lifetime Television film Take My Advice: The Ann and Abby Story, in which she played the dual roles of identical twin sibling advice columnists Ann Landers (Eppie Lederer) and "Dear Abby" Abigail Van Buren (Pauline Phillips).
 As lead actress, she starred in the 1997 independent drama film Jerome.

 In 1996, Malick starred as the lead character in her own comedy series, Good Company on CBS.
 The show was cancelled after only six episodes.
 In 1997, she began starring as Nina Van Horn, a shallow, boozing former supermodel on the NBC sitcom Just Shoot Me!.
 She continued in this role until the show ended in 2003.
 She was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series in 1999 and 2002, and a Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film in 1999.
 She also guest-starred on The X-Files in 1998.
 She starred in Disney's animated film The Emperor's New Groove as Chicha in 2000 alongside her fellow Just Shoot Me co-star David Spade, who voices Emperor Kuzco.
 In 2000, Malick was honored by Women in Film as A Woman of Vision, along with Tipper Gore, Gwen Ifill, and Roseanne Barr.

 In 2003, Malick joined the cast of Cheers spin-off Frasier, portraying Ronee Lawrence, a Seattle lounge singer (and Frasier's (Kelsey Grammer) childhood babysitter) who develops a relationship with Frasier's father, Martin Crane (John Mahoney).
 Eventually, her character married Martin in the series finale "Goodnight, Seattle".
 Malick and Mahoney also both appeared in 1995 film The American President.
 In 2002, she starred opposite Shirley Jones and Cloris Leachman in the comedy film Manna from Heaven.
 She provided the voice of Principal Folsom for the Disney animated series Fillmore! until its end in 2004.
-In 2005, she co-starred in the Nickelodeon animated series The X's as Miss X.
+In 2005, she co-starred in the Nickelodeon animated series The X's as Mrs. X.